 - grievance and remediation procedures

-In line with the roadmap, H&M Group has an MMC policy.
+In line with the roadmap, H&M Group has an MMC sourcing policy.
 Together with certifications organisation, Control Union, we have developed the traceability system, called Connected, to trace the origins of MMC.
 This system helps us trace MMC from fibre to final product and enables us to steer our sourcing towards low-risk producers.
-By the end of 2020, 100% of H&M Groups’ man-made cellulosic fibres will be disclosed and sourced from low-risk suppliers that have attained a green shirt in Canopy’s Hot Button Ranking of Global Viscose Producers.
+As part of our MMC sourcing policy we committed to (a) disclose 100% of H&M Groups’ man-made cellulosic fibre suppliers and (b) only source MMC fibres from low-risk suppliers that have attained a green shirt in Canopy’s Hot Button Ranking of Global Viscose Producers.
 Today the majority of the viscose we use comes from the suppliers’ Birla and Lenzing, and we also source from Enka and Tangshan Sanyou.
+You can view the full list of all our MMC fibre suppliers here..

 Together with the other brands we are gradually working towards our 2025 goal: to only source from producers of viscose and other MMC fibres found to have good environmental practices, such as closed-loop processing of water and chemicals.